 Combretum kraussii is a fast growing, deciduous to semi-deciduous, small tree with glossy dark green leaves that turn vivid red and purple in autumn.
-Flowers are small, white, sweetly scented puffballs that attract both birds and insects .
-This tree has a neat shape and is one of our most decorative trees
+Flowers are small, white, sweetly scented puffballs that attract both birds and insects.
+The bark is dark grey in colour and has some furrows.
+This tree has a neat shape and is one of our most decorative trees.
+Height can vary between 4 and 10m.

 The Forest Bushwillow deserves a spot in any grassland, savanna or forest garden.
 It prefers a mild to warm climate and once established it is reasonably frost and drought resistant.
 Protect from frost when young.